Linux Plugin¶

 linuxPackageMappings += packageMapping( (theFile, "/absolute/path/somefile.txt") ) withPerms("644") asDocs()

 To filter or modify a mapping, you generally create a new mapping by copying an existing one (or occasionally by creating a new blank one), then filter or modify it, and then return that filtered or modified mapping.
 Here’s an example that shows a number of things you can possibly do.
-See the next section for specifc examples.
+See the next section for specific examples.
 (Basic scala collections operations are used in the code.
 Here is an explanation of the filter method.)

 // sbt 0.13.0 syntax